Hogster/BPS/README.md

 ## Credits

-The idea for this project was initiated by the work of agattins and his [Bermuda](https://github.com/agittins/bermuda).
+The idea for this project was initiated by the work of [@agittins](https://github.com/agittins) and his [Bermuda](https://github.com/agittins/bermuda).
 With an idea and great help from chatGPT this project came to life.

 ## Say thanks